5.6 Demo Pitch

 In Brief

-A demo pitch is a live presentation of your product or prototype to a potential customer, designed to test their willingness to buy.
-You walk the prospect through a demonstration of your solution, gauge their reaction, and attempt to secure a concrete next step in the buying process — such as a pre-order, letter of intent, or introduction to the decision-maker.
-The output is qualitative feedback on purchase intent, objections, and positioning, making it more of a sales test than an interview.
+A demo pitch is a live presentation of your product or prototype to a prospect, designed to test their willingness to buy.
+You walk them through a demonstration of your solution, gauge their reaction, and ask for a concrete next step in the buying process — a pre-order, a letter of intent, or an introduction to the decision-maker.
+The output is qualitative feedback on purchase intent, objections, and positioning: the prospect who commits is a buyer, and the one who does not tells you what is missing.

 Common Use Case